SmartBioInf/PAQmiR/README.md

 Le Guillou S, **Marthey S**, Laloë D, Laubier J, Mobuchon L, Leroux C, Le Provost F.
 PLoS One.
 2014 Mar 21;9(3):e91938. doi: 10.1371/journal.pone.0091938.

 Directory contents :

-- [bin](bin) contains all custom scripts used in the pipeline.
+**[/bin](bin)** contains all custom scripts used in the pipeline.

-- [Galaxy directory](Galaxy) contains all the wrappers to use the PAQmiR approach with Galaxy.
+**[/Galaxy directory](Galaxy)** contains all the wrappers to use the PAQmiR approach with Galaxy.
 Custom scripts used in the wrapper are symbolink links to the [bin](bin) folder.

-- [pipeline_XX_template] is examples of a projects using the PAQmiR approach.
+**[/pipeline_XX_template]** is examples of a projects using the PAQmiR approach.
 It will help you understand what is used and produced at each step of the processing.
-The [pipeline_XX_template/sh-[sge|slurm]] directory contains all the scripts required to run the PAQmiR approach on a calculation server.
+The [/pipeline_XX_template/sh-[sge|slurm]] directory contains all the scripts required to run the PAQmiR approach on a calculation server.
 You will need to change the relative paths into absolute paths in the scripts to be executed on the cluster (sge/slurm).

-- [pipeline_1_template](pipeline_1_template) is the first and simplest version of the pipeline.
+**[/pipeline_1_template](pipeline_1_template)** is the first and simplest version of the pipeline.
 It was the version used in publications [1-4].

-- [pipeline_1_template](pipeline_1_template) is the first and simplest version of the pipeline.
-It is the version actually used in the majority of current projects.
+**[/pipeline_2_template](pipeline_2_template)** is the second version of the pipeline.
+It is the version actually used in the majority of current projects. the major additions to the pipeline_1 are :
+   * IsomiR analysis: creation of a count table of all the miRNA IsomiRs quantified by the miRDeep2 quantifier module.
+   * Generic sncRNA analysis: exploitation of all unique sequences (miRNA or not):
+      * creation of a general counting matrix of all the unique sequences
+      * annotation of sequences against reference databases
+      * cross-checking with the results of the miRNA analysis